lloesche/dcap/README.md

   -x --hex - output data in hex only

 # Variables
+These variables can be used in your code
   **protocol**					the IP protocol used (e.g. TCP/UDP/ICMP)
   **source_address**			the IP a packet originated from
   **source_port**				the port a packet originated from